A few things about the Center for Peacebuilding

 I am text block.
 Click edit button to change.

-This is Anela Talić.
-She was born and raised in Sanski Most.
-Anela is 19 years old and she’s been a volunteer in Center for Peacebuilding since she was 14 years old.
+Anela Talić was born and raised in Sanski Most.
+Anela was a volunteer in Center for Peacebuilding from the age of 14 to 19.
 She is a very ambitious and communicative person who likes to travel and meet new people and cultures.

-Anela is a person who is open to new challenges and learning something new.
-She finished High school in May 2018, and since November Anela is a member of CIM’s staff as the project assistant.
-Since young age Anela dedicated her life to peacebuilding, helping others and protecting human rights.
-She built herself as a persistent and working person, as working on many peace projects and activities.
+Anela was a member of CIM’s staff as the project assistant on a 2 year grant.
 Her main goal is to build peace and a safe environment for all people especially for youth and to protect human rights.
-At the end of this year Anela finished the Academy for youth workers and also became an Ambassador of Dialogue.
+Anela finished the Academy for youth workers and also became an Ambassador of Dialogue.

-From November 2018. with us is and Edina Rahmanović.
-She is 33 years old.
+Edina Rahmanović has been with us since November of 2018.
 She was born in Sarajevo, the capital city of Bosnia.
 She finished primary and high school there.
-In last seven years she lives in Sanski Most.
-Edina is married and mother of two wonderful boys.
+Since 2007 she has lived in Sanski Most.
+Edina is married and is the mother of two wonderful boys.

-„Working in CIM I met different people, different cultures and religions, which helped me to see the world with another eyes.
-I am very happy and thankful to have opportunity to work in such organisation.“ She likes to read and to travel.
-Recently she has new hobby, it is drawing mandala.“
+“Working in CIM I met different people, different cultures and religions, which helped me to see the world through another’s eyes.
+I am very happy and thankful to have the opportunity to work in such an organisation.”
+She likes to read and to travel.
+Recently she has new hobby: drawing mandalas.

 Leader of CIM's Theather 'Life'

 Timka Omanovic is a master of Bosnian language and literature and a professor of history.
 She is employed at the Public School in Vrhpolje Primary School Sanski Most.